 Want to know the history behind this special day?
 Just why is it important for the American people?
-Well, in this post I will answer those questions to give you a Veterans Day History Lesson that will explain to you the origins of this day.
+Well, in this post I will answer those questions to give you a Veterans Day History Lesson.
+Read on as I explain to you the origins of this day.

-Not only that but I will share with you what activities that you can do on this day and how you can discover your military ancestors.
+Not only that but I will share with you what activities that you can do on this day.
+And also show you how you can discover your military ancestors.

 There are also some Veterans Day quotes in this post as well.

 Please note: Although regarded as Veterans Day, it is also acceptable to refer to this day as Veteran’s Day, or Veterans’ Day.

 However, the correct spelling is without the apostrophe.

 Why Do We Celebrate Veterans Day?

 Veterans Day as we all know is a holiday where we honor and thank everyone who has served in the U.S. Armed Forces.